 Of course, there are lots of other different diets.
 However, the above suggestion is the most common one.

-I do wish this "Foods to Eat and Not to Eat a strict candida diet" article has been giving enough information for you.
-On the opposite, if you feel this article does not meet what you expect, I suggest you take my recommended report on cure candida project website.
+I do wish this "Foods to Eat and Not to Eat a strict candida diet" article has been beneficial for you.
+On the opposite, if you feel this article does not meet what you expect, I highly advice you take advantage my recommended report on cure candida project website.
 Not only will you get the report, but also the support you need, that is what makes it very important for you.